petr-kalinin/progtexts2/python_basics_en/6_functions.rst

    else:
       y = x

-But if you need to calculate moduli of different values calculated and do it many times, then this is quite inconvenient.
+But if you need to calculate moduli of different values and do it many times, then this is quite inconvenient.
 The standard ``abs`` function is much more useful, as you can write simply
 ::